cyberbotics/webots/docs/guide/robotis-op2.md

 Doing so will add a backlash of 0.01 [rad] to every joint in the robot.
 The modeling of this effect is achieved by replacing the existing joints with [HingeJointWithBacklash](hinge-joint-with-backlash.md) which effectively doubles their number.
 Additionally, for the correct enforcing of this effect, the value of the `basicTimestep` in [WorldInfo](../reference/worldinfo.md) should probably be set to a smaller value when enabling the backlash.
-For these reasons, activating this option is very computationally expensive and will significantly slow down the simulation speed.
+For these reasons, activating this option is computationally expensive and will significantly slow down the simulation speed.

 ### Non-Simulated Devices